apknusel/2D-Platformer-Game-Design/README.md

 For playing:
 1. Download the repository
-2. Run the SE Semester Project.exe file
+2. Run `2D Platformer Game.exe`

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project could be used for someone who wants to try to build a similar game or for someone taking Software Engineering in the future.
+This project could be used for someone who wants to try to build a similar game or add on levels to our current game.

 <!-- ROADMAP -->
 ## Roadmap

 Known issues:
-- Enemies occasionally spawning in walls and not being able to move.
-- Stats occasionally not saving when switching between rooms.
+- Crouch animations plays when hitting head on ceiling.
+- In rare cases the player can get stuck on side of walls.
+- Changing the volume only works for the current level.

 Future additions:
-- Potions
-- Shield
-- Traps
+- More levels
+- Keep track of how fast a level is beaten

 <!-- CONTRIBUTING -->
 ## Contributing